University Lecturer in Practical Philosophy

-The Institute of Philosophy conducts research and offers teaching in the standard areas of philosophy in both analytic and Continental traditions, as well as in comparative philosophy.
+The Institute of Philosophy carries out research and teaching in philosophy.
+As well as a full curriculum in the Western tradition, we offer BA and MA tracks in intercultural and comparative philosophy taught in English.
 With around 35 employees and 500 students, the institute offers an innovative, collegial, and international working environment.
-For more information, see https://www.universiteitleiden.nl/en/humanities/institute-for-philosophy.
+For more information, see the website.

 Terms and conditions

-We offer a full-time (38 hours per week), fixed-term post for the period of two years from 1 August 2019, or as soon as possible thereafter, with the possibility of a permanent contract conditional on performance and funding.
-Salary range, depending on training and experience, is from € 2,709 to € 4,978 (pay scale 10 to 11 in accordance with the Collective Labour Agreement for Dutch Universities) before tax per month, based on a full-time appointment.
+We offer a full-time (38 hours per week), fixed-term post for the period of two years from 1 August 2021, or as soon as possible thereafter, with the possibility of a permanent contract conditional on performance and funding.
+Salary range, depending on training and experience, is from € 2.790,- to € 5.127,- gross (pay scale 10 to 11 in accordance with the Collective Labour Agreement for Dutch Universities), based on a full-time appointment.

 Leiden University offers an attractive benefits package with additional holiday (8%) and end-of-year bonuses (8.3%), training and career development, and sabbatical leave.
 Our individual choices model offers some freedom to assemble a personalised set of terms and conditions.
 Candidates from outside the Netherlands may be eligible for a substantial tax break.
-There is a Dual Career Programme for international spouses; for further details, see https://www.medewerkers.universiteitleiden.nl/po/international-staff/social-life-and-settling-in/your-spouses-career---the-dual-career-programme-dcp.
+There is a Dual Career Programme for international spouses.
+For more information, see the website.

 Diversity is one of our university’s core values in research and teaching.
 We especially welcome applications from members of underrepresented groups.
 Women and members of ethnic minorities are strongly encouraged to apply.

-Enquiries may be directed to Prof. James McAllister, academic director, Institute of Philosophy, tel. +31 71 527 2004, e-mail email@example.com.
+Enquiries may be directed to Prof. James McAllister, academic director, Institute of Philosophy, telephone +31 71 527 2004, e-mail email@example.com.

-Please submit online your application no later than 31 March 2019 via the blue button in our application system.
-Applicants should submit online:
+Please submit online your application no later than 15 December 2020 via the blue button in our application system.
+Applicants should submit the following documents:

 - Motivation letter;